-Home > Court Admin/AOC > Certification & Licensing > Legal Paraprofessionals
+Home > Court Admin/AOC > Certification & Licensing > Legal Service Innovations > Our Programs > Legal Paraprofessionals

 Legal Paraprofessional Program

-Originally called a Limited License Legal Practitioner (LLLP) by the Task Force on the Delivery of Legal Services, a Legal Paraprofessional (LP) is a professional with specific education and experience who is licensed to provide legal services in limited practice areas.
-This professional is often compared to a nurse practitioner in the medical field.
+Originally called a Limited License Legal Practitioner (LLLP) by the Task Force on the Delivery of Legal Services, a Legal Paraprofessional ("LP") is an individual with a specific combination of education and experience who is licensed to provide legal services within a defined scope of practice.
+LPs in the legal field are often compared to Nurse Practitioners in the medical field.

 - Prepare and sign legal documents;